chbndrhnns/pycharm-plugin-connexion/inbox.md

 ## In Progress Tasks

+- [ ] fix: Fixed depth of 10 when resolving references
 - [ ] Use PSI helpers to get loop variable
 - [ ] Use PSI helpers to find isinstance checks (look for more opportunities)

 ## Completed Tasks (newest first)

+- [x] feat: Wrap when Indirect reference
 - [x] feat: Wrap for enum should use variant instead of calling
 - [x] fix: Do not offer custom type in loop variable
 - [x] fix: Do not offer custom type for isinstance checks